 Cedar Rapids is a larger medium-sized city located in the state of Iowa.
-With a population of 133,562 people and 28 constituent neighborhoods, Cedar Rapids is the second largest community in Iowa.
+With a population of 136,467 people and 35 constituent neighborhoods, Cedar Rapids is the second largest community in Iowa.

 Also of interest is that Cedar Rapids has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Cedar Rapids citizens is substantially higher than the typical US community, as 32.05% of adults in Cedar Rapids have at least a bachelor's degree.
+The education level of Cedar Rapids citizens is substantially higher than the typical US community, as 32.83% of adults in Cedar Rapids have at least a bachelor's degree.

-Cedar Rapids is a somewhat ethnically-diverse city.
+Cedar Rapids is a very ethnically-diverse city.
 The people who call Cedar Rapids home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cedar Rapids residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cedar Rapids include German, Irish, English, Czech, and Norwegian.